L1ngan/Reuzel/README.md

 ## Contribution

-You are very welcome to contibute!
+You are very welcome to contribute!